somesaba/somesaba.github.io/_posts/2014-02-22-robot-foosball-part-3--artificial-intelligence.md

 # Demo

 This video below shows some training matches.
-It is certainly far from perfect, since there are so many actions avaiable to the agent, it can take up to 1 second to calculate the 40,000 Q-values (twice), so I have to hit the ball slow.
+It is certainly far from perfect, since there are so many actions available to the agent, it can take up to 1 second to calculate the 40,000 Q-values (twice), so I have to hit the ball slow.
 I wish I had a more powerful computer :)

 <center>
     <iframe src="//player.vimeo.com/video/87372482" width="720" height="480" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>